Do Your Sources Pass the CRAAP Test?

 - Step outside that source.
 Can you verify claims in other sources?

 - Are there spelling, grammar or typographical errors?

 - What is the information being published?
 Is it to inform, teach, sell, entertain or persuade?

 - Who is the intended audience?

-- Can you determine if the publisher/sponsor has political, ideological, cultural, religious, institutional or personal biases?
+- Do a little research into the author or publication's political, ideological, cultural, religious, institutional or personal biases.

 - For web sources, what is the domain? (.edu, .gov, .com, .org, .net)?